 David Stein represents consumers in complex consumer protection and financial fraud cases.
 He currently serves as co-lead counsel in the In re Honda CR-V Vibration multidistrict proceedings and is also among the attorneys representing patients, health care providers, and consumers in a lawsuit against Banner Health arising from a data breach that exposed sensitive information of nearly 4 million people.

-He is frequently called upon to discuss emerging issues in class actions, and regularly contributes his insights and commentary to the Consumer Law Watch, a blog analyzing developments in the law of consumer class actions.
-For the last three years Mr. Stein has been named a Rising Star by Northern California Super Lawyers.
+He is frequently called upon to discuss emerging issues in class actions, and regularly contributes his insights and commentary to Consumer Law Watch, a blog analyzing developments in the law of consumer class actions.
+David’s advocacy in consumer protection litigation has earned him several awards and accolades, including recognition in the 2017 “Top 40 Under 40” list published by the Daily Journal.
+He has also been named a Rising Star by Northern California Super Lawyers for four consecutive years.

 Before joining Girard Gibbs, David served as judicial law clerk to U.S. District Court Judge Keith Starrett and U.S. Magistrate Judge Karen L. Hayes.